The Charlie Brown Suite & Other Favorites: Critical reception

 Despite the wealth of material Guaraldi recorded for the Peanuts television specials, only three albums were commercially released during his lifetime: Jazz Impressions of A Boy Named Charlie Brown (1964), A Charlie Brown Christmas (1965) and Oh Good Grief!
 (1968).
 Charlie Brown's Holiday Hits (1998) was the first new posthumous compilation of previously unavailable material, released over two decades after Guaraldi's premature death.
 The Charlie Brown Suite & Other Favorites became the second posthumous release, providing a different interpretation of Guaraldi's ubiquitous Peanuts songs.

 Guaraldi historian Derrick Bang commented that the arrangement "skillfully weaves half a dozen songs into an integrated whole."
 AllMusic critic Thom Jurek said, "the seemingly simple harmonics and snappy melodies that comprised the Charlie Brown pieces are merely the springboard for dizzying, dreamy, and rhythmically advanced, sophisticated composition and arrangement," adding that the suite contains "great treasures in American music and haunted by childlike nursery rhymes while being saturated in jazz; they comprise something unique in the vernacular and are a sheer, warm delight for virtually anyone but the most snobbish and harmonically challenged to listen to."

 Billboard commented that "Charles M. Schulz's celebrated characters are brought to life in Guaraldi's orchestral arrangements, to which he contributes his own sublime meditations on Charlie Brown, Linus and the gang.
 Guaraldi's musicianship is top-notch.
 He leads the ensemble through a rocking 'Peppermint Patty,' pounding a bassline with his left hand while dashing off boogie-style runs with his right.
 Conversely, the delicate 'Rain, Rain Go Away' and 'The Charlie Brown Theme' ['Oh, Good Grief!'] are pretty, almost melancholy contemplations."

 Track listing

-Incorrectly titled tracks appear in parenthesis along with their proper titles.
+Mistitled tracks appear in parentheses along with their proper titles.